MicrosoftDocs/azure-docs/articles/role-based-access-control/transfer-subscription.md

 ## Step 1: Prepare for the transfer

-### Inventory role assignments in the source directory
+### Save all role assignments in the source directory

 1. Sign in to Azure as an administrator.